 Although there has been some setbacks the project is ongoing with successful growing of Maize, tomatoes,beans,peas and bananas.

 The villagers are now being organised into cooperatives to make the cultivation more efficient.

-The irrigation project land has been terraced crops now growing-summer 2018
+The irrigation project land has been terraced crops seen growing-summer 2018